liquity/bold/README.md

 - **Redemption fee mechanics at branch level**.
 The `baseRate` with fee spike based on redemption volume, and time-based decay.

 - **Ordered Troves**.
-Each branch maintains a sorted list of Troves (though now ordered by annual interest rate)
+Each branch maintains a sorted list of Troves (though now ordered by annual interest rate).

 - **Liquidation mechanisms**.
 Liquidated Troves are still offset against the BOLD in the SP and redistribution to active Troves in the branch if/when the SP deposits are insufficient (though the liquidation penalty applied to the borrower is reduced).